 To conclude our MediaFire review, we have to say this service was a rather pleasant surprise.
 Rarely do you see cloud storage services that genuinely manage to offer something slightly different than the rest.
 And MediaFire’s file sharing features are definitely worth looking into.

 That being said, if you’re looking for a cloud service for personal use, MediaFire might not be the best choice.
 The free plan is quite good, but it doesn’t really compete with the well-established heavyweights.
-On the other hand, the paid plans might be a bit too much, both in terms of price and features.
+On the other hand, MediaFire’s paid plans might be a bit too much, both in terms of price and features.
+Thank you for reading our MediaFire review, and if you have any questions or comments, do not hesitate to share them with us!